Workflow Platform for all kinds of business process and approvals

 Based on organizational practice and the requirement in question, procurement leaders choose to complete the most relevant stages of a procure-to-pay process.
 This is where a tool like Kissflow Procurement Cloud comes in.
 You can customize your flow according to your business needs.
-But, here’s how a basic procure-to-pay process.
+But, here’s how a basic procure-to-pay process looks like.

 The first step of a procure-to-pay process is to determine and define the business requirements with the help of cross-functional stakeholders.
 Once a valid need is identified, procurement teams sketch out high-level specifications for goods/products and terms of reference (TOR) for services, and statements of work (SOW).

 After finalizing the specifications/TOR/SOW, a formal purchase requisition is created.
 A requester submits the filled-out purchase requisition form after ensuring that all necessary administrative requirements are met.
 Requisitions can be created for any type of procurement from standard purchases to subcontracts and consignments.

 Submitted purchase requisitions are then reviewed by department heads or procurement officers.
 Approvers can either approve or reject a purchase requisition after evaluating the need, verifying the available budget, and validating the purchase requisition form.
 Incomplete purchase requisitions are rejected back to the initiator for correction and resubmission.

 If the requested goods/products have characteristics such as unmanaged category buys, one-time unique purchases, or low-value commodities, then a spot buy can be performed.
 Else, purchase orders are created from approved purchase requisitions.

 Purchase orders are now sent through an approval loop to ensure the legitimacy and accuracy of specifications.
 Approved purchase orders are then dispatched to vendors.
 After reviewing the purchase order vendors can either approve, reject, or start a negotiation.
 When an officer approves a purchase order, a legally binding contract is activated.